gyfbianhuanyun/brain-data-with-age/README.md

 Secondly, the processed image is compared with the preset image to obtain data of each brain domain with time (comparision.py).

-Third, the age is classified using a deep learning network (ML_GRU_all_train_test.py).
+Third, the age is estimated using a deep learning network (brain_.py).

-Fourth, improve the learning network to improve training results (ML_upgrade.py).